explosion/os-signpost/README.md

 Both the `begin_interval` method and the callback take a message.
 Instruments.app includes these messages in the visualization and allows you to categorize intervals by their messages.
+When no message is specified for the interval end, the same message as the begin will be used.

 You can also use the `Signposter.use_interval` context manager in place of the callback approach: